Wide moments of $L$-functions I: Twists by class group characters of imaginary quadratic fields

-To state our main $L$-function calculation denote by $\mathcal{B}_{k}^*(N)$ the set of all Hecke--Maa{\ss} newforms of level $N$ and even weight $k\geq 0$ (i.e. raising operators applied to either level $N$ classical Hecke--Maa{\ss} eigenforms or to $y^{k'/2}g$ with $g\in \mathcal{S}_{k'}(N)$ a holomorphic cuspidal newform of even weight $k'\leq k$).
+The above non-vanishing results are all corollaries our main $L$-function calculation.
+To state this, denote by $\mathcal{B}_{k}^*(N)$ the set of all Hecke--Maa{\ss} newforms of level $N$ and even weight $k\geq 0$ (i.e. raising operators applied to either level $N$ classical Hecke--Maa{\ss} eigenforms or to $y^{k'/2}g$ with $g\in \mathcal{S}_{k'}(N)$ a holomorphic cuspidal newform of even weight $k'\leq k$).
 Then we have the following moment calculation.